 Gratitude turkey.
 Roll up some yarn, cut out a few simple feather shapes and leave it all together with a pen or crayons.
 Ask guests to write their reasons to be thankful and watch your turkey grow!

 Gratitude rolls.
-If your kids love fortune cookies, they will love this idea for a fun Thanksgiving side that bakes the thankfulness right in.
-These make for a yummy treat on the dinner table and an excellent conversation starter, all rolled into one.
+If your kids love fortune cookies, they will love this idea for a fun Thanksgiving side dish that bakes the thankfulness right in.
+Add your own messages of gratitude to this basic fortune cookie recipe for a yummy treat on the dinner table and an excellent conversation starter, all rolled into one.

 Gratitude garland.
-The idea here is simple - each family writes down something they are grateful for on one of the leaves.
+The idea here is simple.
+Each family member writes down something they are grateful for on one of the leaves.
 Then the leaves are strung together to make a beautiful garland you can appreciate all season long.